CounterpartyXCP/counterparty-core/counterparty-client/README.md

 **Non-interactive password (`XCP_WALLET_PASSWORD`).** For automation, CI or a headless server without a keyring, set the `XCP_WALLET_PASSWORD` environment
-variable: it is used to create and unlock the wallet without a prompt (it must still meet the 12-character minimum for a new wallet, and is verified before use).
+variable: it is used to create and unlock the wallet without a prompt (it must still meet the password policy for a new wallet, and is verified before use).
 Prefer the OS keyring for interactive use — an environment variable is visible to other processes running as the same user (e.g. `/proc/<pid>/environ` on Linux) and can leak into shell history, CI logs or crash dumps.

-**Password & at-rest protection.** A new wallet password must be **at least 12 characters** and reasonably varied (a trivially repetitive one — a single repeated character or a short repeating pattern — is rejected).
-Encryption at rest uses `cocoon` (ChaCha20-Poly1305 with a PBKDF2 key derivation, a *fixed, non-memory-hard* work factor): it protects a *stolen* `wallet.db` against offline password guessing, with the strength of your passphrase as the main defence — so choose a long, high-entropy one.
-It is **not** a substitute for OS-level disk encryption or for keeping the file off shared/multi-user machines.
-Your private keys never leave the
-machine: they are used to sign transactions locally and are never sent to the API server.
+**Password & at-rest protection.** A new wallet password must be **at least 12 characters**, reasonably varied (a trivially repetitive one — a single repeated character or a short repeating pattern — is rejected), not all-digits, and not a well-known weak password (`password1234` and friends are refused).
+Encryption at rest uses `cocoon` (ChaCha20-Poly1305), but the password is first stretched with **Argon2id** (memory-hard) over a random per-wallet salt before deriving the file key — `cocoon`'s own KDF is a fixed, non-memory-hard PBKDF2 work factor, so the Argon2id pre-stretch is what actually bounds an offline attack on a *stolen* `wallet.db`.
+The strength of your passphrase is still the main defence, so choose a long, high-entropy one.
+This is **not** a substitute for OS-level disk encryption or for keeping the file off shared/multi-user machines.
+Wallets written by older builds are read and transparently upgraded to the new format on the next save.
+Your private keys never leave the machine: they are used to sign transactions locally and are never sent to the API server.

 **Transaction verification.** The server composes each transaction, but you sign it locally — so for `send`, `enhanced_send` and `sweep` the client independently